oceanzhang88/MigrationViz/index.md

 <h3>Texas</h3>
 ![largediagram](/assets/imgs/chord_texas.png)
-Finally, Texas has huge migration from California, some from Florida and New York, and some from nearby states like Oklahoma.
+Texas has huge migration from California, some from Florida and New York, and some from nearby states like Oklahoma.

 <h3>North Carolina</h3>
 ![largediagram](/assets/imgs/chord_northcarolina.png)